BEST WINTER ACTIVITIES IN BERN

 FINAL THOUGHTS ON A WINTER TRIP TO BERN

-With towering mountains as your backdrop and medieval architecture dotting the landscape, this winter destination is one for the books.
+With towering mountains as your backdrop and medieval architecture dotting the landscape, Bern as a winter destination is one for the books.

 Whether you’re looking for a place to spend an extended vacation or just a day trip away from the hustle and bustle of everyday life, Bern is the place to see.
 From theatrical plays at Stadttheater to shopping at The Minster Christmas Market, there is something for everyone to do for winter in Bern.